Early Life and Education of Willie Nelson: A Complete Timeline

 2013: Nelson receives honorary doctorate from Berklee College of Music

-In 2013, during an interview with Texas Monthly, Willie Nelson responded to a comparison between the Defense of Marriage Act and same-sex marriage with the civil rights movement, stating, "We'll look back and say it was crazy that we ever even argued about this".
-He also presented logos with the pink equal sign representing the LGBT movement.
+In 2013, during an interview with Texas Monthly, Willie Nelson responded to a comparison the interviewer made with the civil rights movement, stating that it was crazy to have ever argued about same-sex marriage.
+He also presented logos with the pink equal sign in support of the LGBT movement.

 October 2014: Nelson's braids sold at auction